-I will argue that Benjamin’s reasons for this trace back to his position regarding the reunion of the Jews.
+Benjamin’s reasons for this trace back to his position regarding the reunion of the Jews.
 Like most other Jews at that time, Benjamin wanted them to return from exile to Israel, and he references this goal multiple times throughout the text.
 However, as we will see later, his primary message is that the time for gathering has not yet arrived and it is too soon to attempt a reunion.
 Benjamin’s focus on important leaders and his passing mentions of oppression both serve to advance his point that the Jews are fine where they are currently, and there is no pressing need to change the situation.
 This explains why he generally portrays the Jews as satisfied with their lives, and why he spends so much time introducing powerful Jewish leaders and rulers who treat Jews well.
 He wants his audience to come to the conclusion that Jews are faring well in their current communities across the region, since they live under benevolent rulers and can easily achieve high societal positions.
 Even when they are oppressed in Constantinople, they are still able to maintain an optimistic attitude since the physician is in an important enough position to be able to lessen their suffering (72).
 Benjamin’s purpose is also evident in his depiction of the Exilarch in Baghdad as more powerful than he actually is.
 At first, readers might be under the impression that the Exilarch has nearly as much power as the Caliph, but upon closer examination it is clearly just a figurehead position.
 The Caliph must invest him with authority, and the Exilarch must pay a considerable sum of money to the Caliph, princes, and ministers (101).
 Although the Exilarch does not have any real authority of his own, Benjamin propounds the idea that he is second only to the Caliph in order to make the Jews’ status seem higher than it truly is.